nilenso/bean-blog/content/posts/calculating-spilled-arrays/index.md

 <p><img src="circular-ref-graph.png" class="w-30"></p>

-Let's look at how a cycle can manifest with spilled arrays.
+Here's how a cycle can manifest with spilled arrays.

 <p><img src="spill-cycle.png" class="w-80 mw-95"></p>

 1. `D5` refers to `B1:D3` and spills into `E6`.
 2. `E6` gets the value `105` since `C2` is `5`.
-3. A formula is entered into `C2` that refers to `E6` (here is the loop).
+3. A formula is entered into `C2` that refers to `E6` (here is the cycle).

-Upon evaluating `C2` we'll go into a cycle.
+Upon evaluating `C2` we'll enter a loop.
 Here's the depgraph.
 <p><img src="spill-depgraph.png" class="w-60 mw-95"></p>

 Hang on a second.
 If you follow the arrows though, there's clearly no cycle in the depgraph.
 How come?